 Our San Diego firm’s paralysis attorneys know that car accidents are the leading cause of spinal cord injuries and next on the list are gunshot wounds.
-Now a grown man since he was diagnosed with a spinal cord injury, Clark is helping those just like him.
+Now a grown man since he was diagnosed with a spinal cord injury, he is helping those just like him.

-For his part, Clark has comes to grips with his spinal cord injury.
+For his part, he has comes to grips with his spinal cord injury.
 He believes that there are no coincidences in life, that his life’s mission is to help young men like he was once find hope and continue to have fulfilling lives — even after a bullet from a gun takes away their ability to walk.

 Our firm’s San Diego paralysis attorneys have seen the difficulties that paraplegics go through, but we can only imagine the emotional toll from a severe spinal cord injury caused by an act of violence.
 Thanks to people like Terrance Clark, there are organizations out there to help you cope with the healing process, both mentally and physically, from a spinal cord injury.

 If you or a loved one have been involved in an accident and suffered a spinal cord injury or paralysis, we urge you to contact our bilingual offices as soon as possible following the accident at 1-800-655-6585 or please click here for a free consultation with an experienced paralysis lawyer in San Diego.
 We handle all cases on a contingency fee basis, which means that you owe nothing until we recover money on your behalf.